 Playthrough of the PSN version, which, like RE2, uses the American version (this is a good thing).
 I played on the hard difficulty.
 There's only easy or hard for this game, and easy is too easy since you start off with an assault rifle.

 Finally, I did a playthrough of The Mercenaries with Mikhail, which is a bonus mode where you have to kill enemies, save hostages and make it to a certain point within a time limit.
-I was surprised I only got a B rank in this since I saved all hostages, found all of the hidden time spots and killed the mutated Nemesis (who only shows up if you reach that bus with so much time left) but oh well.
+To get the better ranks you need to finish with as much time as you can.
+To get more time, save all the hostages and hidden time spots.
+But you'll also want to combo your enemy kills, doing this earns you bonus time.

 Resident Evil Director's Cut